 You can migrate data from one or more SQL Server DB instances using AWS DMS into any of the supported target DB engines.

 First, be sure to use the master user of the RDS SQL Server instance to configure the database and the tables.
-Then, create your source endpoint using the AWS DMS console or the using AWS Command Line Interface (AWS CLI).
+Then, create your source endpoint using the AWS DMS console or using the AWS Command Line Interface (AWS CLI).

-For more information about how SQL Server uses change data capture (CDC) and the prerequisites and requirements for using ongoing replication with SQL Server DB instances, see Using Ongoing Replication (CDC) from a SQL Server Source.
+For more information about how SQL Server uses change data capture (CDC) and the prerequisites and requirements for using ongoing replication with SQL Server DB instances, see Using ongoing replication (CDC) from a SQL Server source.